PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter.md

 - All gains should be increased very slowly as large gains may cause dangerous oscillations!
   Typically increase gains by 20-30% per iteration, reducing to 5-10% for final fine tuning.
 - Land before changing a parameter.
 Slowly increase the throttle and check for oscillations.
-- Tune the vehicle around the hovering thrust point, and use the [thrust curve parameter or TPA](#thrust_curve) to account for thrust non-linearities or high-thrust oscillations.
+- Tune the vehicle around the hovering thrust point, and use the [thrust curve parameter](#thrust_curve) to account for thrust non-linearities or high-thrust oscillations.

 ### Rate Controller